CMB-S4/s4mapbasedsims/202305_dc0/README.md

 Full sky simulations for all CMB-S4 frequency channels for LAT deployed in Chile (CHLAT), SAT deployed at South Pole (SPLAT) and SAT of Galactic/Extragalactic foregrounds and CMB.
 The dataset includes Galactic foreground models at 3 different levels of complexity.
 The instrument model assumes Gaussian beams and top-hat bandpasses.
+Top-hat bandpasses were assumed to be **flat in power units [MJy/sr]**, this is different from other CMB-S4 work where instead top-hat means flat in RJ units, see [this post on Confluence (restricted)](https://cmb-s4.atlassian.net/wiki/spaces/XC/pages/1318518785/Bandpass+Convention+-+What+does+flat+mean).

 ## Instrument model